So far, we have focused on two categories of forces: normal force and body force (W=mg).

 A shear force is one that is parallel (or coplanar) to a plane or surface.
 The symbol for shear force is V.

-Friction is a force that lies in the surface between two objects.
-For systems in static equilibrium, the friction vector points in the direction that opposes impending motion.
+For a system in static equilibrium, the friction vector points in the direction that opposes impending motion.

-We will use either Ff or Ffr as a symbol for friction.
-Both are commonly used.
+We will use either Ff or Ffr to indicate the force of friction.
+Both variants are commonly used.

 The type of friction force we study in Statics is called dry friction (or Coulomb friction).